Cosmetic products in a facility undergoing the required FDA registration.

 Skipping your cosmetic facility registration isn’t just an oversight—it’s a direct violation of federal law with serious consequences.
 The FDA established these rules under the Modernization of Cosmetics Regulation Act (MoCRA) to ensure product safety and transparency.
 Failing to comply can put your entire business operation at risk, leading to blocked sales, legal trouble, and significant financial losses.
 Let’s walk through exactly what can happen if you don’t complete this critical step.

-Import and Market Access Problems
+Facing Issues with Imports and Market Access

 For businesses located outside the United States, registration is your ticket to the American market.
 If a foreign facility that is required to register fails to do so, the FDA and U.S. Customs and Border Protection (CBP) have the authority to refuse your products entry into the country.
 Your shipments can be detained at the border, leaving your inventory in limbo and halting your revenue stream.
 This creates a major operational bottleneck, damages relationships with distributors and retailers, and effectively shuts down your access to U.S. consumers until you become compliant.

-Potential FDA Enforcement Actions
+The Consequences of FDA Enforcement Actions

 Non-compliance can trigger direct enforcement actions from the FDA.
 The agency has the power to issue warning letters, request mandatory recalls, or even suspend your facility’s registration.
 A suspension is particularly severe, as it prohibits you from distributing any cosmetic products in the U.S. The FDA can take this step if it believes a product from your facility could cause serious harm.
 These enforcement activities are public, which can damage your brand’s reputation with both consumers and retail partners who expect their suppliers to follow the law.